ASendellPrice/Myzomela_pipeline/README.md

 ## Editing the chromosome names in the pseudochromosome assembly

 Chromosemble will output a psuedoassembly in fasta format.
 This file consists of a header line specifying the chromosome (or scaffold) name followed by the sequence.
-Below is a screenshot showing the first few lines of the Z.lateralis pseudoassembly as an example.
+Below is a screenshot showing the first few lines of the pseudoassembly.

 | What does the fasta format look like? |
 |:--:|